afshinator/cryptospect/README.md

 ## API Calls & Data Sources

-The app makes API calls to four different endpoints to retrieve market data, exchange rates, and historical dominance information.
+The app makes API calls to multiple endpoints to retrieve market data, exchange rates, and historical dominance information.

+**⚠️ IMPORTANT: All API timing constants, delays, and refresh intervals are centralized in `constants/apiConfig.ts` for easy configuration and adjustment.**

+### API Configuration Overview

+All timing constants, delays, refresh intervals, and rate limiting configurations are located in **`constants/apiConfig.ts`**.
+This file contains:

+- **Refresh Intervals**: How often data is considered stale
+- **Rate Limiting**: Delays between API calls
+- **Startup Fetch**: Background fetching configuration
+- **Search & UI**: Debouncing and interaction delays
+- **API Call Order**: Documentation of initialization sequence
+- **What Each API Affects**: Detailed impact documentation

+**To adjust any timing or delay values, edit `constants/apiConfig.ts`.**

+---

 ### 1. Backend API - Historical Dominance Data